brunokoga/Montevideo/bestiary3_dir/oni.md

 Special Abilities

-**Commanding Voice (Su)** A void [oni](monsters/creatureTypes#_oni-subtype) gains a +4 racial bonus on the save DC of any charm or compulsion effects it uses against humanoids.
+**Commanding Voice (Su** A void [oni](monster_dir/creatureTypes#_oni-subtype) gains a +4 racial bonus on the save DC of any charm or compulsion effects it uses against humanoids.

-**Void Form (Su)** A void yai may become [incorporeal](monsters/creatureTypes#_incorporeal-subtype) as a swift action.
+**Void Form (Su** A void yai may become [incorporeal](monster_dir/creatureTypes#_incorporeal-subtype as a swift action.
 In this form, it appears as a solid black shadow of its true form.
-It gains the [incorporeal](monsters/creatureTypes#_incorporeal-subtype) subtype and [incorporeal](monsters/creatureTypes#_incorporeal-subtype) defensive ability while in void form.
-Any gear or armor the yai carries becomes [incorporeal](monsters/creatureTypes#_incorporeal-subtype) as well—it loses its AC bonus from armor and natural armor, but gains a deflection bonus to its AC equal to its Charisma modifier (+7 for most void yai, for an AC of 16).
-It may still speak while [incorporeal](monsters/creatureTypes#_incorporeal-subtype) and can still use its spell-like and special abilities.
+It gains the [incorporeal](monster_dir/creatureTypes#_incorporeal-subtype subtype and [incorporeal](monster_dir/creatureTypes#_incorporeal-subtype defensive ability while in void form.
+Any gear or armor the yai carries becomes [incorporeal](monster_dir/creatureTypes#_incorporeal-subtype) as well—it loses its AC bonus from armor and natural armor, but gains a deflection bonus to its AC equal to its Charisma modifier (+7 for most void yai, for an AC of 16.
+It may still speak while [incorporeal](monster_dir/creatureTypes#_incorporeal-subtype) and can still use its spell-like and special abilities.

 **Void Missile (Su)** As a swift action, a void yai can launch a bolt of darkness from its third eye.
 Damage caused by this missile is negative energy damage.
 This attack has a range of 180 feet with no range increment.

-**Void Trap (Su)** When a void [oni](monsters/creatureTypes#_oni-subtype) uses any teleportation effect on itself (including its _ [greater teleport](spells/teleport#_teleport-greater)_ and _ [plane shift](spells/planeShift#_plane-shift)_ spell-like abilities, but not its _ [teleport object](spells/teleportObject#_teleport-object)_ spell-like ability), it can choose to arrive at its destination in void form as a free action.
+**Void Trap (Su** When a void [oni](monster_dir/creatureTypes#_oni-subtype uses any teleportation effect on itself (including its _ [greater teleport](spell_dir/teleport#_teleport-greater_ and _ [plane shift](spell_dir/planeShift#_plane-shift_ spell-like abilities, but not its _ [teleport object](spell_dir/teleportObject#_teleport-object)_ spell-like ability), it can choose to arrive at its destination in void form as a free action.
 When it does so, it leaves behind a temporary lesser _sphere of annihilation_ in a square of its choice that was part of its space before it teleported.
-This _sphere of annihilation_ cannot be caused to move by other creatures, but the sphere itself moves at a fly speed of 30 feet (perfect) toward the closest Tiny or larger creature on the [oni](monsters/creatureTypes#_oni-subtype)'s next turn.
+This _sphere of annihilation_ cannot be caused to move by other creatures, but the sphere itself moves at a fly speed of 30 feet (perfect toward the closest Tiny or larger creature on the [oni](monster_dir/creatureTypes#_oni-subtype)'s next turn.
 If no appropriate creature is within 30 feet, the sphere does not move that round.
-If the sphere enters a square occupied by a creature (or if a creature touches the sphere), that creature is affected as if by a _ [disintegrate](spells/disintegrate#_disintegrate)_ spell (CL 20th, DC 23).
+If the sphere enters a square occupied by a creature (or if a creature touches the sphere, that creature is affected as if by a _ [disintegrate](spell_dir/disintegrate#_disintegrate)_ spell (CL 20th, DC 23.
 Once the sphere damages a creature with this effect, the sphere vanishes—it also vanishes on its own after 24 hours in the unlikely event that it never discharges on a creature.
 The save DC is Charisma-based.

 The concept of the void is a difficult one for many individuals to grasp, for it encompasses more than just an absence of anything.
 The concept of “void” as an element also represents the heavens above, the dark places between the stars, the nature of the spiritual world, and even the capacity to create and envision new ideas.
 The void yai represents all of these possibilities, interpreted in a way that exemplifies the evil of the oni race.